 The persistence and individuality of the publisher are inspiring.
 It’s not easy to sustain and grow your presence across the globe while battling against the downward sloping revenue graph.
 In fact, The Guardian’s survival was in question a few years back as the publisher was burning cash consecutively and on the verge of going bankrupt.
-But now, it’s in the path of breaking even by 2019.
+But this year, it recorded its first operating profit since 1998.

 Leaving aside the printing business (as we’re no way gonna go back), let’s talk about how The Guardian has grown its ad revenue over the years.

 Discretion: We will mention the data for The Guardian Media Group GMG (the parent company), The Guardian News & Media Limited GNM, the subsidiary which owns two newspapers (The Guardian and The Observer) aside from the news website, theguardian.com.
 We have to extrapolate occasionally to complete the article.
 It is understood that the digital investment has also contributed to total digital revenue generated by the Group.

 Back in the day, the online newspaper industry was nascent.
 But ‘Guardian Unlimited’, a news website of the Guardian, has reportedly attracted millions of visitors each month along with other titles (MSNBC and CNN Interactive).
 To be specific, Guardian Unlimited had around 80,000 digital readers each day, which is roughly a quarter of its print circulation.

 The page impressions were over 14 million/year and noticeably, revenue has grown by 500 percent year-on-year.
 The total digital advertising revenue was already around a few million dollars, thanks to the investment on digital newspaper ‘Guardian Unlimited’ and stake on Fish4Sites.

 In case you’re wondering how the publisher managed to garner millions of readers every month when the Internet itself was in its infancy, it’s because of the credibility and investment.